 Kawai ES-100 is considered as the best and most convenient piano for pro-players, students, piano maniacs and stage musicians even if it lacks certain feature found in various other digital pianos of other brands.
 These features include LCD display and USB port.

-Reasons of popularity of Kawai ES100 among students and musicians
+Reasons of the popularity of Kawai ES100 among students and musicians.

 Excellent experience of playing piano